8/28/2008: Zoom Airlines Ceases Operations

 Cross

-DALLAS - Today in Aviation, Ottawa-based Canadian low-cost, long-haul carrier Zoom Airlines (Z4) ceased operations in 2008.
+DALLAS - Today, in 2008, Ottawa-based Canadian low-cost, long-haul carrier Zoom Airlines (Z4) ceased operations.

 Zoom was founded by Scottish brothers John and Hugh Boyle in May 2002.
 The airline launched operations with an Airbus A320 leased from Monarch Airlines (ZB) and a single Boeing 767-300ER.